Vesias/cline_docs/prompting/custom instructions library/cline-memory-bank.md

 # Note: These docs are no longer maintained.
-Please refer to https://docs.cline.bot/improving-your-prompting-skills/cline-memory-bank for the most recent version of Cline Memory Bank.
+Please refer to https://docs.claude.bot/improving-your-prompting-skills/cline-ai_docs/ for the most recent version of Claude Memory Bank.
 ---
-# Cline Memory Bank
+# Claude Memory Bank

 ## 1. Purpose and Functionality

 #### What does this do?

-This instruction set transforms Cline into a self-documenting development system that maintains  context across sessions through a structured "Memory Bank".
+This instruction set transforms Claude into a self-documenting development system that maintains  context across sessions through a structured "Memory Bank".
 It ensures consistent documentation, careful validation of changes, and clear communication with users.

 #### What's it good for?